How can I find out if money from a deceased relative’s estate is unclaimed?

 Step 5: Explore National and Other State Databases

 Some assets may have been held in other states before reporting to North Carolina.
-Use the National Association of Unclaimed Property Administrators (NAUPA) website to search multiple states at once.
+Use the National Association of Unclaimed Property Administrators (NAUPA) website to search participating states.

 By following these steps, you can uncover unclaimed estate funds.
-Acting promptly helps recover assets before the state fully assumes custodial rights under G.S.
+Acting promptly may help recover assets after they are presumed abandoned and reported to the state under G.S.
 116B-4 (ncleg.gov/116B-4).

 2. Quick-Reference Checklist